CLIR Postdoctoral Fellows worked on projects to forge and strengthen connections among collections, digital technologies, and current research.

-The projects and publications featured here represent only a selection of the work undertaken by CLIR Postdoctoral Fellows and alumni.
+The projects and publications featured here represent a selection of the work undertaken by CLIR Postdoctoral Fellows and alumni.

 Curated Futures Project: The Third Library is Possible